-- QUERY USERS-to find out how many users are logged on and dialed - QUERY NAMES-to find out which users are logged on, as well as the real or logical device number of the display to which each user is logged on - QUERY userid-to find out if a specific user is logged on - INDICATE USER userid-to find out a user's system resource use - QUERY SHARE userid-to find out a user's scheduling share and if a processor is dedicated to the user's virtual machine - QUERY MAXUSERS-to find out the maximum number of users allowed to log on to the system - QUERY RESPOOL ALL-to find out what resource pools are defined on the system and how many users are assigned to each pool - QUERY RESPOOL USER userid-to find out if a user is assigned to a resource pool - QUERY RESPOOL POOL poolname MEMBERS-to find out the CPU type and CPU limit setting for a resource pool and list the assigned users - 2.
+- QUERY USERS-to find out how many users are logged on and dialed - QUERY NAMES-to find out which users are logged on, as well as the real or logical device number of the display to which each user is logged on - QUERY userid-to find out if a specific user is logged on - INDICATE USER userid-to find out a user's system resource use - QUERY SHARE userid-to find out a user's scheduling share - QUERY MAXUSERS-to find out the maximum number of users allowed to log on to the system - QUERY RESPOOL ALL-to find out what resource pools are defined on the system and how many users are assigned to each pool - QUERY RESPOOL USER userid-to find out if a user is assigned to a resource pool - QUERY RESPOOL POOL poolname MEMBERS-to find out the CPU type and CPU limit setting for a resource pool and list the assigned users - 2.
 Watch the system for changes and requests.